wp-plugins/relevanssi/readme.txt

 * Indexing is faster, thanks to some improved code from Tom Novelli.
 * MySQL injection attack vulnerability removed.
 * The cache feature is now removed.
 Relevanssi should automatically drop the cache tables.
+* New filter: `relevanssi_indexing_data` lets you modify the data before it's indexed.

 = 3.2 =
 * Fixed a bug in the TablePress support.